Sign In Forgot Password

 Some of the collection remain at the Memorial Scrolls Trust Museum, a permanent memorial to the martyrs from whose synagogues they come; many of them are distributed throughout the world, to be memorials everywhere to the Jewish tragedy, and to spread light as harbingers of future kinship on earth; and all of them bear witness to the glory of the holy Name.

-Scroll came from a congregation in Bohemia or Moravia sent to the Central Jewish Museum in Prague in 1942.
-Exact location of origin is unknown.
+This Scroll came from a congregation in Bohemia or Moravia sent to the Central Jewish Museum in Prague in 1942.

 It is on permanent loan from the Memorial Scrolls Trust in London: www.memorialscrollstrust.org